Ontario to keep overdose-prevention sites

 Ontario Health Minister Christine Elliott says the province will continue to fund overdose-prevention sites but will change their name and focus.

-Elliott says a review of the sites has concluded the existing model must shift from overdose prevention to also include a longer-term goal of helping drug users receive treatment and rehabilitation services.
+Elliott says the existing model of prevention sites must shift from overdose prevention to also include a longer-term goal of helping drug users receive treatment and rehabilitation services.

-The minister says the province will approve no more than 21 overdose-prevention sites and existing facilities can apply to continue to operate under the new model planned by the government.
+The minister says the province will approve no more than 21 overdose-prevention sites.
+Existing facilities may apply to continue to operate under the new model planned by the government.

+“As it stands, there is no site between Toronto and Thunder Bay,” says Gilbert Centre Harm Reduction coordinator, Matt Turner.
+“A good chunk of the province will not have a supervised injection site, or an overdose prevention site.
+We’re hopeful that the minister will see a need in our community to allow that site to open.”